-For gentle removal of your daily makeup, our makeup remover that will leave your face clean, refreshed, and lightly moisturized.
+For gentle removal of your daily makeup, our Makeup Remover that will leave your face clean, refreshed, and lightly moisturized.
+Don’t skip this important step in your nightly beauty routine!

 (If you don’t have time to make your own rosewater, we strongly suggest purchasing this brand or Organic Bulgarian Rosewater.
 It’s organic and has great results!)